 What is the Massachusetts Work-Based Learning Plan?
 The Massachusetts Work-Based Learning Plan is used to structure youth employment placements, including summer jobs, internships, cooperative education placements, volunteer and service learning experiences, and more.
-It is a four-page document (or four screens if used online).
-It is a diagnostic, goal setting and assessment tool designed to drive learning and productivity on the job.
-It is used throughout Massachusetts to structure co-op, internship, summer job and other work-based learning placements.
-The Work-Based Learning Plan includes a job description, a description of the Foundation Skills and Career and Workplace Specific Skills used in the student’s placement and a performance review section.
+It is a two-page document (or a series of four screens online), designed as an easy-to-use system for focusing on identifying an assessing the skills developed through worksite learning experiences.
+The Work-Based Learning Plan includes a job description, a description of the Employability Skills and Career and Workplace Specific Skills used in the student’s placement and a performance review section.

 Database Link: https://masswbl.org

 Spanish version of the Massachusetts Work-Based Learning Plan [Word] [older 4-page version]

 Portuguese version of the Massachusetts Work-Based Learning Plan [Word] [older 4-page version]